 WZLX Music Director, Carter Alan's Beverly Blues Series welcomes Nick Moss -- one the great guitarists of his generation, garnering accolades from Buddy Guy, Jambase, Relix, and Gratefulweb.com among many others.
+For this intimate show, Nick is bringing Dennis Gruenling and his BadAss Harmonica.

 Nick Moss Band has a legion of fans that flock to his shows, knowing that each night will be a grand musical experiment.
 There will be sonic textures to discover and new sounds to stir the soul.